traderjoe-xyz/joe-docs/docs/guides/swap-tokens.md

 ---
 sidebar_position: 0
-sidebar_label: Implement A Swap
+sidebar_label: Swap Tokens
 ---

-# Implement A Swap
+# Swap Tokens

 ## Introduction

-Like Joe V1, swaps on Joe V2.1 can be executed through a router contract called `LBRouter`.
+Token swaps can be executed through the `LBRrouter` contract.
 This contract will abstract some of the complexity of the swap, perform safety checks and will revert if certain conditions were to not be met.
-This is recommended way to use Joe V2.1 for most users.
+The `LBRouter` in V2.1 is able to perform swaps through `LBPair` V2.1, V2.0 and pair contracts from V1.

 The rest of the document describes: